JanmejayaN/JanmejayaN/README.md

 - 👋 Hi, I’m @JanmejayaN
+- 👨🏻‍💻 Aspiring Software Developer
 - 👀 I’m interested in Front-End Development.
-- 🌱 I’m currently learning Full Stack Web Development.
+- ✅ I’m currently learning Full Stack Web Development.
-- 💞️ I’m looking to work as a Developer in your Company.
+- 🏬 I’m looking to work as a Developer in your Company.
-- 📫 You can reach me by directly messaging me on this...
+- 📩 You can reach me through LinkedIn or Github ...

 <!---
 JanmejayaN/JanmejayaN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.